google/cel-spec/tests/README.md

 expressions the same meaning.

-A language-independent gRPC protocol allows the tests to run against CEL interpreters in any language which implement a server for the protocol.
+A language-independent gRPC protocol allows the tests to run against CEL components in any language which implement a server for the protocol.

 As much as possible, the tests are driven by data files.
-Implementations which do not provide a ConformanceService server are welcome to write their own drivers which read the same tesdata files.
+Implementations which do not provide a ConformanceService server are welcome to write their own drivers which read the same `testdata` files.

 ## Test Suites